richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 IMAGEPATH_SEARCH = os.getenv("IMAGEPATH_SEARCH")
 ```

-Execute cell to ensure that variables are correctly loaded.
+Execute the cell and restart the Python kernel to ensure that the new variable is correctly loaded.

 ------------------------- -------------------------